Please select your language preference on the right hand side

 Equities: Underweight cyclical equities and trimmed U.S. equity exposure

 We are concerned about an earnings recession in a slowing growth environment.
 We believe the U.S. has entered a slowing growth period, and the picture in Europe looks even more dire.
 Markets will continue to pay close attention to the Fed’s actions for direction.
 Moreover, a strong U.S. dollar could spell trouble for corporate earnings.
 Although supply chains issues have begun to normalize, we see signs of weakening demand.
 This shows that the Fed’s tightening actions are beginning to trickle into the demand side.
 We continued to take advantage of the equity rally to trim our exposure to U.S. equities and increased our cash exposure.
-Our positioning also favors defensive equities over cyclicals.
+Our positioning also favours defensive equities over cyclicals.

 Fixed Income: Overweight cash in light of rising yields as central banks move to rein in inflation

 With monetary policy expected to stay tighter for longer, we expect credit markets to remain quite volatile.
 Corporate default rates are still quite low, although they may move up during an economic slowdown.
 The high yield space, particularly, has not fully priced in the probability of a recession in our view.
 As a result, we tactically removed sensitivity towards high yield spreads.
 We remain overweight Canadian bonds as our outlook for Canadian core bonds is positive.
-We expect to deploy cash into fixed income with more favorable valuations and yields.
+We expect to deploy cash into fixed income with more favourable valuations and yields.

 All investment solutions are offered as segregated funds for group retirement plans exclusively by Sun Life Assurance Company of Canada, through Sun Life Group Retirement Services, a member of the Sun Life group of companies.